apitoolkit/apitoolkit-landing/content/docs/Dashboard/Redacting-fields.md

 - **FastAPI SDK**: [Redaction Guide for FastAPI](../Quickstarts/Python/FastAPI.md)
 - **Flask SDK**: [Redaction Guide for Flask](../Quickstarts/Python/Flask.md)

-Here is a screenshot of a redacted field on our Log Explorer
+Here is a screenshot of a redacted field on our Log Explorer.
 ![redacted field](redacted-field.png)

 ## Conclusion